andraugust/spacenet-utils/README.md

-# spacenet-utils
+## spacenet-utils
-Utilities for visualizing spacenet data.
+# Utilities for modeling and visualizing data from the SpaceNet challenge ().

 Example usage: